Nobility: History

-Noble privileges
+Privileges

 Not all of the benefits of nobility derived from noble status per se.
 Usually privileges were granted or recognized by the monarch in association with possession of a specific title, office or estate.
 Most nobles' wealth derived from one or more estates, large or small, that might include fields, pasture, orchards, timberland, hunting grounds, streams, etc. It also included infrastructure such as a castle, well and mill to which local peasants were allowed some access, although often at a price.
 Nobles were expected to live "nobly", that is, from the proceeds of these possessions.
 Work involving manual labor or subordination to those of lower rank (with specific exceptions, such as in military or ecclesiastic service) was either forbidden (as derogation from noble status) or frowned upon socially.
-On the other hand, membership in the nobility was usually a prerequisite for holding offices of trust in the realm and for career promotion, especially in the military, at court and often the higher functions in the government, judiciary and church.
+On the other hand, membership in the nobility was usually a prerequisite for holding offices of trust in the realm and for career promotion, especially in the military, at royal court and often the higher functions in the government, judiciary and church.

 Prior to the French Revolution, European nobles typically commanded tribute in the form of entitlement to cash rents or usage taxes, labor or a portion of the annual crop yield from commoners or nobles of lower rank who lived or worked on the noble's manor or within his seigneurial domain.
 In some countries, the local lord could impose restrictions on such a commoner's movements, religion or legal undertakings.
 Nobles exclusively enjoyed the privilege of hunting.
 In France, nobles were exempt from paying the taille, the major direct tax.
 Peasants were not only bound to the nobility by dues and services, but the exercise of their rights was often also subject to the jurisdiction of courts and police from whose authority the actions of nobles were entirely or partially exempt.
 In some parts of Europe the right of private war long remained the privilege of every noble.

-During the early Renaissance, duelling established the status of a respectable gentleman, and was an accepted manner of resolving disputes.
+During the early Renaissance, duelling established the status of a respectable gentleman and was an accepted manner of resolving disputes.

 Since the end of World War I the hereditary nobility entitled to special rights has largely been abolished in the Western World as intrinsically discriminatory, and discredited as inferior in efficiency to individual meritocracy in the allocation of societal resources.
 Nobility came to be associated with social rather than legal privilege, expressed in a general expectation of deference from those of lower rank.
 By the 21st century even that deference had become increasingly minimized.
 In general, the present nobility present in the European monarchies has no more privileges than the citizens decorated in republics.